vlasenkoalexey/FSharp.Interactive.Intellisense/README.md

 - More clever registration (on FSI is reloaded or something like that)

 P2:
+- Autocomplte for printfn
+- Autocomplete for static variables System.Threading.CurrentThread. <-
 - Autocomplete on Ctrl + tab
 - Autocomplete options through interactive
 - Add icons